top of page

 You can’t be what you can’t see.

-Why does it matter?
-Because women represent only approximately 14-20% of employees on international assignments.
-Yet, numerous studies show international experience is crucial to upward movement in the workplace and for those desiring senior leadership or C-suite positions.
-U.S. News & World Report cites a study reporting that 71% of Fortune 100 CEOs have spent at least two years in senior positions abroad.
+Why does this matter?
+Because international experience isn’t just a résumé builder.
+It’s a proven pathway to the C-suite.
+U.S. News & World Report cites research showing 71 percent of Fortune 100 CEOs have spent at least two years in senior roles abroad.

 bottom of page